Skip to content

 Information Shown in the View

 The robot shown in the view mimics the motion of the remote-controlled robot.
 Two rectangles show the camera images taken by the robot in the direction it is currently looking.
 The robot's estimated position on the field is shown by drawing the entire field relative to the robot.
-The robot's ball model is visualized as an transparent orange sphere.
+The robot's ball model is visualized as a transparent orange sphere.
 Other robots are shown as transparent cylinders in the jersey color of the player (if it was detected correctly).
+The teammate's walk target is shown as a jersey-colored cross on the field.

 Please note that the perspective of the camera images and the 3D drawings is not the same.
 Therefore, objects might appear in a different location in one of the images than in the 3D visualization.